-- Performance Met (either of below qualify): - Acceptable VTE Prophylaxis (Note: This is not meant to be an inclusive list of all available anticoagulants; rather it represents current information available at the time of publication): - Pharmacologic Prophylaxis: Low dose unfractionated heparin (LDUH), Low molecular weight heparin (LMWH), Warfarin/Coumadin, IV Factor Xa Inhibitor such as Arixtra/Fondaparinux, Oral Factor Xa Inhibitor such as Xarelto/Rivaroxaban (must document why oral factor Xa was used for VTE Prophylaxis [acceptable reasons are: Atrial fibrillation, Atrial flutter, Hip arthoplasty/replacement, Total knee arthoplasty/replacement, or history of treatment for VTE or current VTE treatment]) - Mechanical Prophylaxis: Intermittent pneumatic compression devices (IPC), Graduated compression stockings (GCS), Venous foot pumps (VFP) - Acceptable Reason(s) For No VTE Prophylaxis: - There is explicit documentation indicating that the patient is at low risk for VTE (i.e. Patient at low risk for VTE, No VTE Prophylaxis needed) OR - There is explicit documentation of a contraindication to both mechanical prophylaxis AND documentation of a contraindication to pharmacological prophylaxis.
+- Performance Met (either of below qualify): - Acceptable VTE Prophylaxis (Note: This is not meant to be an inclusive list of all available anticoagulants; rather it represents current information available at the time of publication): - Pharmacologic Prophylaxis: Low dose unfractionated heparin (LDUH), Low molecular weight heparin (LMWH), Warfarin/Coumadin, IV Factor Xa Inhibitor such as Arixtra/Fondaparinux, Novel Oral Anticoagulant (NOAC) - Mechanical Prophylaxis: Intermittent pneumatic compression devices (IPC), Graduated compression stockings (GCS), Venous foot pumps (VFP), Sequential compression devices (SCD) - Acceptable Reason(s) For No VTE Prophylaxis: - There is explicit documentation indicating that the patient is at low risk for

+VTE (i.e., Patient at low risk for VTE, No VTE Prophylaxis needed) OR

-Performance Not Met: No VTE prophylaxis ordered at the time of admission AND no documentation of reason for no VTE prophylaxis order
+- There is explicit documentation of a contraindication to both mechanical prophylaxis AND documentation of a contraindication to pharmacological prophylaxis. - Performance Not Met: No VTE prophylaxis ordered at the time of admission AND no documentation of reason for no VTE prophylaxis order

-- Inpatients ≥ 18 years of age evaluated by the Eligible Professional (E/M Codes 99221-99223, 99231-99233, 99238-99239, 99291-99292 AND Place of Service Indicator: 21) PLUS - LOS ≥ 2 days and ≤ 120 days - Patients with Comfort Measures Only documented - · Patients enrolled in clinical trials are excluded
+- Inpatients greater than or equal to 18 years of age evaluated by the Eligible Professional (E/M Codes 99221-99223, 99231-99233, 99238-99239, 99291-99292 AND Place of Service Indicator: 21) PLUS - LOS \geq 2 days and \leq 120 days - Patients with Comfort Measures Only documented at time of admission are excluded - Patients enrolled in clinical trials are excluded - NOTE: This measure is to be submitted a minimum of once per hospitalization for patients seen during the performance period.